Search Engine Optimization: What it is and How it Works

 - Content: Search engines will rank web pages higher than other websites if the content is informative and has a good readability level.
 Keep in mind that search engine crawlers can’t “read” images, so make sure you optimize your text version of any image with descriptive alt tags!

-- Images: In most website design platforms like WordPress (the platform we host all of our sites on), you can add an image title, description, and alt tag from the media library or by clicking on the image to edit it directly from the page.
+- Images: Speaking of images, in most website design platforms like WordPress (the platform we host all of our sites on), you can add an image title, description, and alt tag from the media library or by clicking on the image to edit it directly from the page.
 This practice started as an ADA compliance measure, but Google and other search engines also read that information.
 Site owners: don’t miss this low-hanging SEO fruit!

-- Headings & Subheadings: Heading and subheadings tell Google exactly what is most important on your page or post.
+- Headings & Subheadings: Heading and subheadings tell Google exactly what is most important on your page or post because headings indicate emphasis to web crawlers.
 So be sure to use title tags, H or headings tags, and sound content structure so that Google and other crawlers know what’s important on your page.
 Don’t forget to include keywords in this content, too!

 - Relevant Keywords: A big mistake companies make with optimization is not using keywords that searchers actually use.
 We once worked with an interior designer who called herself a home interiors architect on every page of her website.
 While the title sounds wonderful and makes her sound like some kind of house fairy godmother, she was missing out on TONS of wins in search engine land because nobody was searching for a home interiors architect.
 The best way to find the right words and phrases is by doing keyword research based on what people are actually looking for.
 There are places to be creative on your site and in your content, but describing your basic function is not really one of them.